-This Review proposes a new model for Cochrane's Centres and other geographically-oriented Cochrane structures that we think will make our global presence fit for purpose in the future and will allow us to deliver our Strategy to 2020.
+This Review proposes a new model for Cochrane Centres and other geographically-oriented Cochrane structures that will make our global presence fit for purpose in the future and will allow us to deliver our Strategy to 2020.
 The key changes proposed are:

-- More levels of geographically-oriented Cochrane structures within the model; - Encouraging multiple presences in each country or region within an integrated accountability structure; - Developing Cochrane Networks where appropriate; - Ending the reference Centre concept.
+- More levels of geographically-oriented Cochrane structures within the model; - Encouraging multiple presences in each country or region within an integrated accountability structure; - Developing Cochrane Networks where appropriate; - Replacing the reference Centre concept with a new accountability framework.